Companies subject to NOx tax

 All companies are encouraged to register any ships with the possibility to operate in Norwegian waters.
-These ships can be flagged as "inactive" in the Fund's portal when they are not operating in waters subject to Norwegian NOx tax.
+These ships can be flagged as "inactive" in the Fund's web portal when they are not operating in waters subject to Norwegian NOx tax.
 Only emission subject to Norwegian NOx tax shall be reported to the Fund.

-Reporting of emission
+Reporting of NOx emission

 According to the Participant Agreement affiliated enterprises shall develop a measure plan identifying possible NOx reducing measures.
-The purpose of the measure plan is to identify profitable measures the enterprise can implement on its own accord, and cost effective NOx reducing measures that are dependant of support from the NOx Fund in order to be realized.
+The purpose of the measure plan is to identify profitable measures the enterprise can implement on its own accord, and cost effective NOx reducing measures that are dependent of support from the NOx Fund in order to be realized.